 - Keep the entire customer journey in mind.
 Seamless user journeys are a must as users expect to be treated like a valued customer from the outset.
 This means having a clear call-to-action (CTA) so the user knows what to do next (i.e. Get Offer, Buy Now, etc.).
 Once the user clicks that ‘Get Offer’ button, make sure the checkout process is easy and intuitive.
 Pro tip: Ensure the offer matches the content of your email – no clickbait!
 For instance, if your email offers a free Coworking Day Pass, don’t send the user to a page where they have to purchase something else at full price in order to receive the free day pass.
 Don’t be sneaky – it won’t serve you.

-Personalization is not necessarily a new concept when it comes to email marketing, but Jerome Chang with BLANKSPACES stresses the importance of approaching your emails with your authentic voice in mind.
+Personalization is not necessarily a new concept when it comes to email marketing, but people are seeking more personal connections post Covid so we encourage you to approach your emails with your authentic voice in mind.
 Whether it’s a sales email or your newsletter, consumers and members are looking for a more personal connection with brands.
+To hyper-personalize your campaigns, you need to combine the power of data, analytics, and automation.
+Email marketing tools like Mailchimp and Constant Contact allow you to segment your lists, set-up workflows and run reports on every campaign to see where adjustments can be made.
+The more you know about your recipient, the better your campaigns will be.
 Having a unique voice that is tuned into the needs of your community and potential new members will pay off in the long term.
-Read more tips from Jerome here.